-The Middle Childhood Generalist Endorsement is available to undergraduates majoring in Middle Childhood education and to practicing teachers holding an Ohio Middle Childhood Education license.
-This endorsement allows teachers to add one or two academic areas to their licenses, enabling them to teach the added subjects in grades 4-6.
+BGSU's Middle Childhood Generalist Endorsement is available to interested candidates holding an Ohio teaching license in Middle Childhood Education, as well as to academically strong BGSU seniors who meet the qualifications identified below.
+This endorsement allows teachers to add one or two academic areas to their licenses, enabling them to teach the added subject(s) in grades 4 — 6.

-- The state of Ohio requires six credit hours of coursework in each subject area in which you desire to be endorsed.
-Note that in order to be a viable candidate for the middle childhood endorsement at BGSU, you must have an Ohio Middle Childhood Teaching license and a 2.8 cumulative GPA in your undergraduate coursework (transcript required) and maintain at least a 2.8 in your endorsement coursework.
+- The state of Ohio requires six hours of coursework in each subject area in which candidates desire to be endorsed.
+Note that to be eligible for endorsement coursework at BGSU, applicants must have an Ohio Middle Childhood Teaching license, a minimum 2.8 cumulative GPA in undergraduate coursework (transcript required), and maintain at least a 2.8 in endorsement classes.

 Summer 2015 Online Graduate Courses:

 EDTL 5503: Upper Elementary Language Arts (May 18-June 7)